mrhdias/secutio/README.md

 Makes the difficult parts easy.
 It's like htmx but different!

+You can implement the backend in any programming language since the framework is programming language agnostic.

 ## Quick Start
 Create an html file and add the library.
 ```html